-- (a) Any use located in the I-1, I-2, or I-3 [district shall] zoning districts must be screened from any adjacent zoning lot in a residential, apartment, apartment mixed use, or resort [district,] zoning districts by a solid wall [six] 6 feet in height erected and maintained along side and rear property lines.
-Such walls [shall] must not project beyond the rear line of an adjacent front yard in the residential, apartment, apartment mixed use, or resort [district.] zoning districts.
-In addition, a [five-foot-wide] 5-foot wide landscaping strip [shall] must be provided along the outside of the solid wall. - (b) Any use located in the IMX-1 zoning district [shall] must be screened from any adjacent zoning lot in a residential, apartment, apartment mixed use, or resort [district,] zoning districts by a landscaped area [not less than] a minimum of [five] 5 feet in width along side and rear property lines.
-Such landscaped area [shall] must contain a screening hedge [not less than] a minimum of 42 inches in height.
-The requirements of this subsection [(b) shall] do not apply to necessary drives and walkways, nor to any meeting facility, [day care facility,] child daycare, adult daycare, large group living [facility], or other use governed by subsection (d). - (c) Any use located in the B-1, B-2, or BMX-4 [district,] zoning districts, and any use located in the BMX-3 zoning district except [detached dwellings and multifamily dwellings, shall] for single-unit, duplex-unit, two-unit, and multi-unit dwellings, must be screened from any adjacent zoning lot in a residential, apartment, or apartment mixed use [district,] zoning districts by a landscaped area [not less than] a minimum of [five] 5 feet in width along side and rear property lines.
+- (a) Any use located in the I-1, I-2, or I-3 [district shall] zoning districts must be screened from any adjacent zoning lot in a residential, apartment, apartment-mixed-use, or resort zoning district, by a solid wall 6 feet in height erected and maintained along side and rear property lines.
+The walls [shall] must not project beyond the rear line of an adjacent front yard in the residential, apartment, apartment mixed-use, or resort [district.] zoning districts.
+In addition, a 5-foot-wide landscaping strip [shall] must be provided along the outside of the solid wall. - (b) Any use located in the IMX-1 zoning district [shall] must be screened from any adjacent zoning lot in a residential, apartment, apartment mixed-use, or resort zoning district, by a landscaped area [not less than] a minimum of 5 feet in width along side and rear property lines.
+The landscaped area [shall] must contain a screening hedge [not less than] a minimum of 42 inches in height.
+The requirements of this subsection [shall] do not apply to necessary drives and walkways, nor to any meeting facility, [day-care facility,] child daycare, adult daycare, large group living [facility], or other use governed by subsection (d). - (c) Any use located in the B-1, B-2, or BMX-4 [district,] zoning districts, and any use located in the BMX-3 zoning district except [detached dwellings and multifamily dwellings, shall] for single-unit, duplex-unit, two-unit, and multi-unit dwellings, must be screened from any adjacent zoning lot in a residential, apartment, or apartment mixed-use zoning district, by a landscaped area [not less than] a minimum of 5 feet in width along side and rear property lines.
 [Such] The landscaped area [shall] must contain a screening hedge [not less than] a minimum of 42 inches in height.
-The requirements of this subsection [(c) shall] do not apply to necessary drives and walkways, nor to any meeting facility, [day-care facility,] child daycare, adult daycare, large group living [facility], or other use governed by subsection (d). - (d) Any meeting facility, [day-care facility,] child daycare, adult daycare, large group living [facility], parking facility, commercial use, industrial use, or similar use, located in any zoning district other than those already addressed under subsections (a), (b), and (c), [shall] must be screened from any adjacent zoning lot in a country, residential, apartment, apartment mixed use, or resort [district] zoning districts by:
+The requirements of this subsection [shall] do not apply to necessary drives and walkways, nor to any meeting facility, [day-care facility,] child daycare, adult daycare, large group living [facility], or other use governed by subsection (d). - (d) Any meeting facility, [day-care facility,] child daycare, adult daycare, large group living [facility], parking facility, commercial use, industrial use, or similar use, located in any zoning district other than those already addressed under subsections (a), (b), and (c), [shall] must be screened from any adjacent zoning lot in a country, residential, apartment, apartment mixed-use, or resort zoning district by:

-- (1) A solid wall or fence, excepting chain link, [six] 6 feet in height; or - (2) An equivalent landscape buffer such as a [six-foot-high] 6-foot-high screening hedge.
+- (1) A solid wall or fence, excepting chain link, 6 feet in height; or - (2) An equivalent landscape buffer such as a 6-foot-high screening hedge.

-[Such] The solid wall or fence, or equivalent landscape buffer[, shall] must be erected and maintained along the common property line.
-The director may modify the requirements of this subsection [(d)] if warranted by topography.
+The solid wall or fence, or equivalent landscape buffer, [shall] must be erected and maintained along the common property line.
+The director may modify the requirements of this subsection if warranted by topography.